RDPSD SCHOOL BUS SAFETY AND GUIDELINES

 - If there are continuous issues, the Principal has the authority to suspend or revoke transportation.

-- Student bus information is found on the Powerschool Parent Portal
+- Specific registered student bus information is found on the Powerschool Parent Portal

 - School Messenger is used to relay messages regarding late buses, bus route and time changes, or any other important transportation messages.
 Please have current contact information in Powerschool so the messages go out accurately

 - Kindergarten and Grade 1 students are required to be accompanied at the stop by a parent, older responsible sibling, or guardian (if not a family member, a name must be provided to the driver in form of a letter or transportation department in an email)

 - We will no longer be allowing students to take friends home with them on a bus regardless if they are registered to another bus or not.